 Where can you buy Marcy Stack MWM-988 and all its replacement parts?

 The MarcyPro website has the full line of products reasonably priced, as well as replacement parts potentially under warranty.
 Amazon is the best source for Marcy products at competitive prices.
-However, as of this review, Walmart also has the MWM-988 at a competitive price.
-Lastly, the MWM-988 home gym, as well as the triceps rope add-on, are available at Academy Sports + Outdoors at reasonable prices.
+Recently, Walmart also has the MWM-988 at a competitive price.